 Forget winter: Christmas is coming.

+Even if you’ve already organised the gifts, food and family logistics, those running a business have even more to think about.
+Demand is high, staff members are low, and stress is…well, let’s just say you’ll probably need that break.
 The good news is that there’s one thing you can put on autopilot over the holidays, and that’s social media.

 Thanks to the rise in easy-to-use automation tools, there’s no need for technical know-how.
 And, depending on how hands-off you want to be while roasting the turkey, you can customise automation to suit you.
 Go all in with an entire automated calendar, or just a fun Christmassy auto-response for new followers – it’s entirely up to you.